BlackZ/SokobanHS/README.md

 ## Requirements

-* gtk-buildtools need to be installed
+* gtk2hs-buildtools need to be installed

 Afterwards it can be build using cabal